jrxpress/simple-photo-gallery/readme.txt

 - Added a new feature in the photo gallery slider to show the image thumbnails below the slider.
 Allows you to create a Galleriffic style gallery.

 = 1.7.1 =
-- Minor readme file formatting fix.
+- Minor readme.txt file formatting fix.

 = 1.7 =
 - Fixed up language translation related code.